Accenture/reactive-interaction-gateway/README.md

 transfer-encoding: chunked
 ...

-event: rig.connection_established
+event: rig.connection.create
-data: {"connection_token":"g2dkAA1ub25vZGVAbm9ob3N0AAACrAAAAAAA"}
+data: {"source":"rig","eventType":"rig.connection.create","eventTime":"2018-08-22T10:06:04.730484+00:00","eventID":"2b0a4f05-9032-4617-8d1e-92d97fb870dd","data":"{\"connection_token\":\"g2dkAA1ub25vZGVAbm9ob3N0AAACowAAAAAA\"}","contentType":"application/json; charset=utf-8","cloudEventsVersion":"0.1"}
-id: 0
+id: 2b0a4f05-9032-4617-8d1e-92d97fb870dd
 ```

+After the connection has been established, RIG sends out a first event with type `rig.connection.create`.

+> You can see that ID and event type of the outer event (= SSE event) match ID and event type of the inner event (= CloudEvent).
+The cloud event is serialized to the `data` field.

-Please take note of the connection token you get in response - you will need it in the next step.
+Please take note of the `connection_token` in the CloudEvent's `data` field - you need it in the next step.

 ### 3. Subscribe to a topic